DSLituiev/lab-keras-r/running-docker-containers.md

 You have probably found that training neural networks locally on your laptop is very slow.
 Now we will try to train neural networks in the cloud using [Neuromation](https://neu.ro)'s GPU compute instances.
 To do so, we need to install a job scheduling client to send jobs to Neuromation's machines.

 ### [SETUP before 5/30] Install conda Python 3.7
-Neuromation needs Python 3.7, so we will install the [conda](https://docs.conda.io/en/latest/) bundle of Python 3.7.
-Note that you may already have already have Python installed on your laptop, but it is likely an older version of Python (Python 2) since Python 3.7 is quite new.
+Neuromation needs Python 3.7.
+You may already have already have Python installed on your laptop, but it is likely an older version of Python (e.g. Python 2 or Python 3.6) since Python 3.7 is quite new.
+So we will install the [conda](https://docs.conda.io/en/latest/) bundle of Python 3.7.
 Conda is a package and environment manager that greatly streamlines installation and management of Python packages.
-If you have used Python before, you may have heard of the command `pip` to install packages.
-Conda basically replaces `pip`.

 To install conda on your laptop, download the Python 3.7 64-bit version from [here](https://docs.conda.io/en/latest/miniconda.html) then follow [these instructions for Mac](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html) or [these instructions for Windows](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html).